yarlson/pin/README.md

 - `WithDoneSymbolColor(color Color)` – sets the color of the done symbol.
 - `WithFailSymbol(symbol rune)` – sets the symbol displayed upon failure.
 - `WithFailSymbolColor(color Color)` – sets the color of the failure symbol.
+- `WithFailColor(color Color)` – sets the color of the failure message text.
 - `WithPosition(pos Position)` – sets the spinner's position relative to the message.
 - `WithWriter(w io.Writer)` – sets a custom writer for spinner output.